 LEAs shall follow the guidelines set forth in §703 to determine, based on evidence of student learning, whether eighth grade students may be promoted to the ninth grade or placed on a high school campus in transitional ninth grade.
 The percentage of an LEA's eighth graders placed in transitional ninth grade is expected to remain stable over time.
-In the event that the percentage of an LEA's eighth graders placed in transitional ninth grade exceeds the percentage of eighth graders in that LEA eligible for transitional ninth grade at the conclusion of the prior school year, the local superintendent of that LEA shall provide a written justification to the state superintendent
+In the event that the percentage of an LEA's eighth graders placed in transitional ninth grade exceeds the percentage of eighth graders in that LEA eligible for transitional ninth grade at the conclusion of the prior school year, the local superintendent of that LEA shall provide a written justification to the state superintendent.

-Inclusion in High School Graduation Cohort Students placed in transitional 9th grade are considered 8th graders for accountability purposes and are not included in the high school graduation cohort during their first year on the high school campus.
+Inclusion in High School Graduation Cohort: Students placed in transitional 9th grade are considered 8th graders for accountability purposes and are not included in the high school graduation cohort during their first year on the high school campus.
 These students can enroll in high school-level classes, including career education courses, which parents and schools deem appropriate (i.e. the student is capable of successfully passing the course).
 LEAP 2025 scores earned by students in transitional 9th grade shall be transferred or banked in the same manner as students who take LEAP 2025 exams in middle school.
-Students shall enter the high school cohort following one year in transitional 9th grade and become eligible to graduate in four years, provided the student meets graduation requirements within that time.
+T9 students are not placed in a high school graduation cohort in their T9 year; however, students will be eligible to graduate when they meet all graduation requirements regardless of the number of years they have been enrolled in high school.